 Overall, the education vertical market has an extended demand on system availability and safety measures, especially when it comes to schools and universities with hundreds of students and staff.
 Vocia is capable of meeting and exceeding these requirements.

 The total number of zones in this example is 15, comprising 14 rooms in four buildings plus the school yard.
 Three buildings each house 4 classrooms, and a fourth building houses the assembly hall and an administration office.
-The table on the right shows a breakdown of these zones and assignments, as well as the Emergency Zone grouping.
+The table to the right shows a breakdown of these zones and assignments, as well as the Emergency Zone grouping.

 The fire panel must be connected with Vocia's Life Safety Interface (LSI-16e) to trigger evacuation messages in an emergency event.
 In order to maintain an effective and organized method of assisting staff and students to evacuate the fire panel has granular access to evacuation zones grouped by building.
 This allows evacuation of individual buildings and areas in which a fire or other incident detected, without unnecessarily alarming unaffected areas.

 Vocia allows the assignment of emergency messages to different emergency zones.
 In this template, each emergency message directs the relevant building or area to a specific meeting point.
 These messages can be tailored to the facilities individual requirements to safely evacuate all areas.

 An emergency paging station is located nearby the fire panel to give authorities and first responders the ability of a high priority page throughout the entire system or individual emergency zones.
 Any announcement made through the EWS-4 paging station will surpass the priority of ongoing announcements or recorded emergency messages.

 Please note that local standards may apply to determine the design, commissioning and operation of voice evacuation and fire alarm systems.
 System configuration, connection methods and sound pressure levels stated in this system design template are exemplary only, and must be validated by authorities before being applied.